Tennessee vs. Illinois: Sportsbook promo codes, odds, spread, over/under - December 9

 - Odds to win the national championship: +2000

 - In terms of its odds to win the national championship (+2000), Tennessee is eighth-best in college basketball.
-It is far below that, 16th-best, according to computer rankings.
+It is way below that, 16th-best, according to computer rankings.

 - Based on its moneyline odds, Tennessee has a 4.8% chance of winning the national championship.